 - Click here to create an account.

 - After you create an account, you will be redirected to your dashboard.
-Select “Sign the Open Data Pledge” from the list of options and then complete the Commitment Form.
+Select “Sign the Open Data Pledge” from the list of options and then complete the form.
+If you have questions schedule a call with our director of partnerships:

 The Patient Safety Movement Foundation typically establishes an introductory call with each healthcare technology company to ensure objectives are aligned prior to signing the Open Data Pledge.